 2. Take Notice of Trademarks

-It is important for start-ups to patent your innovation, copyright your logos, trade names, before someone steals it.
+Hence, it is important for start-ups to patent your innovation, copyright your logos, trade names, before someone steals it.
 An idea does not last long in the market and someone else might come up with the same in some time.
-Caution is better than Litigation.
+Although, one can always fight passing off of trademarks and copyrights, caution is better than Litigation.

 3. Read Those Terms of Service